Learning to Pray: 4 Key Elements of Christian Prayer

 2. Pray to God With Sincerity and Honesty

-3. Pray to God to Do His Will
+3. Pray to Do God’s Will

 4. Pray to the Lord With Stamina and Resolve—Do Not Lose Heart